-Issue Commentary Other information We are required to give an opinion on whether the other information published together with the audited financial statements (including the Annual Governance Statement and Narrative Report), is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+Other information other miormation We are required to give an opinion on whether the other information published together with the audited financial statements (including the Annual Governance Statement and Narrative Report), is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 No inconsistencies have been identified.
-We plan to issue an unmodified opinion in this respect - refer to appendix C. Matters on which we report by We are required to report on a number of matters by exception in a numbers of areas: exception If the Annual Governance Statement does not meet the disclosure requirements set out in the CIPFA/SOLACE guidance or is misleading or inconsistent with the other information of which we are aware from our audit If we have applied any of our statutory powers or duties We have nothing to report on these matters.
+We plan to issue an unmodified opinion in this respect - refer to appendix D. Matters on which we report by We are required to report on a number of matters by exception in a numbers of areas: exception If the Annual Governance Statement does not meet the disclosure requirements set out in the CIPFA/SOLACE guidance or is misleading or inconsistent with the other information of which we are aware from our audit If we have applied any of our statutory powers or duties We have nothing to report on these matters.
 Specified procedures for Whole of Government We are required to carry out specified procedures (on behalf of the NAO) on the Whole of Government Accounts (WGA) consolidation pack under WGA group audit instructions.
 Accounts Note that work is not required as the Council does not exceed the threshold.
-Certification of the closure of the audit We intend to certify the closure of the 2018/19 audit of Maidstone Borough Council in the audit opinion, as detailed in Appendix C. Other information Matters on which we report by exception Specified procedures for Whole of Government Accounts Certification of the closure of
+Certification of the closure of the audit We intend to certify the closure of the 2018/19 audit of Maidstone Borough Council in the audit opinion, as detailed in Appendix D. ; ; Specified procedures for Whole of Government Accounts Certification of the closure of